GregFinger/TD-pixelMappingLEDs-3D_Volumetric/README.md

 This DAT data can then go directly out to your led controller.

 See here for a Depth Peel + GLSL method: https://github.com/wuestenarchitekten/collection/tree/master/LEDCubeRender

+(actually that seems to be some method based on Depth Peeling, but ratherhave multiple cameras instead of multiple peels.
+The basis for a true Depth Peel method can be found here: [link](https://www.derivative.ca/forum/viewtopic.php?f=27&t=9938&fbclid=IwAR3o58_C2G5ODOD4FVqCMZW7Rm3OMWR8oPyU6OMMGhSWrNOKXv0jR3GiaL0#p37718))